 There was no sales pitch.
 Planet Fitness is pretty bare bones.
 There’s cardio equipment and strength training equipment.
 The locker room has a couple shower stalls and a hair dryer.
 There’s no sauna, steam room, Jacuzzi or pool.
 There aren’t any classes, so there’s no yoga or Pilates studio.

-There are also is no sales pitch.
+There is also no sales pitch.
 They are up front about the rates and that’s what they are. $10 a month.
 Bam.
 Thats’ all.

 Unless you want to upgrade to the “black card” membership.
 That gives you half price drinks in the little cooler up front, access to all Planet Fitness facilities in the US, free access to the tanning booths and free access to a couple of massage chairs.
-(The tanning booths and massage chairs are off to the side, behind a curtain, and I wouldn’t have even noticed them if they weren’t pointed out on the tour.)
+(The tanning booths and massage chairs are off to the side, behind a curtain, and I wouldn’t have even noticed them if they weren’t pointed out on the tour.
+This gives some privacy to help you relax.)

-We went with the basic plan.
+We went with the basic plan for my daughter and I splurged on the upgrade to get massage chair rights.
 There was a $10 each enrollment fee, which they were also very clear about up front.

 Signing up was quick and easy.
 They even gave us each a free t-shirt!